PrincetonUniversity/installing_python_packages/README.md

 This guide presents an overview of installing Python packages on the HPC clusters at Princeton.

-Note: throughout this guide we use angular brackets `< >` to denote command line options that you should replace with a value specific to your work.
+Throughout this guide we use angular brackets `< >` to denote command line options that you should replace with a value specific to your work.
+Commands preceded by '$' are to be run on the command line.

 ## Quick Start